zhitinghe/zhitinghe.github.io/_portfolio/portfolio-1.md

 - Writed paper.

 ## Publications
-He, Z., Fan, M., Guo, X., Zhao, Y. (in review).
+**He, Z.**, Fan, M., Guo, X., Zhao, Y. (in review).
 “I Feel Myself So Small!”: Designing and Evaluating of Embodied Awe Experiences in Virtual Reality.
 In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI ’24).